ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-4.md

    - Look through the files - you should NOT see `secret-variables.js` listed
    - If you see it, check your `.gitignore` file includes `secret-variables.js`
 5. If you see any errors, make sure you're in the correct folder and try the git commands again

 ---

+## 🔍 Exploration: Commit Message Prefixes

+You might be wondering why we use prefixes like `chore:` or `feature:` at the start of commit messages.
+These are part of a convention called **Conventional Commits** that helps organize and categorize your changes:

+- **`chore:`** - For maintenance tasks, setup, or non-functional changes (like adding files, updating dependencies, or initial project setup)
+- **`feature:`** - For new functionality or features you're adding to your project
+- **`fix:`** - For bug fixes or corrections
+- **`docs:`** - For documentation changes
+- **`style:`** - For formatting, styling, or code style changes
+- **`refactor:`** - For code restructuring without changing functionality

+Using these prefixes makes it easier to:
+- Quickly understand what type of change each commit represents
+- Generate changelogs automatically
+- Filter commits by type when reviewing project history
+- Follow consistent practices in professional development

+In this level, we use `chore:` because we're doing initial project setup - creating the foundation without adding new features yet.

+---